 Keep conversations ad hoc.

-If the discussion starts getting into business decisions, bring it back to a Channel.
-Work shouldn’t be completed in private chat.
+If the discussion starts getting into business decisions, bring it back to a channel.
+Work—especially decision making—shouldn’t be completed in private chat.

 If you already have a chat going with three people and you create a new chat with those same three people, there will be two different chats with the same individuals in the two conversations.
 This can get confusing, so try to avoid it unless necessary.

 Adding participants to a chat gives you the option to see prior discussions in that chat.